loftwah/linux-for-pirates/README.md

 Network and build relationships: Networkin' and building relationships with others in the Linux community can be a valuable way to learn about job openings and get yer foot in the door at companies that be hirin'.
 Attend local meetups, participate in online forums and discussion groups, and consider joinin' a Linux user group or professional association.

 Look for entry-level positions: If ye be just startin' out in yer Linux career, it might be helpful to look for entry-level positions that can provide ye with the opportunity to gain hands-on experience and build up yer skills.
 These might include internships, junior-level system administrator positions, or entry-level software development roles.
 As ye gain experience, ye can then look for more advanced positions that align with yer career goals.

+- [freeCodeCamp](https://www.freecodecamp.org/) be a non-profit organisation that be dedicated to helpin' people learn to code for free.
+It be run by a community o' volunteers, and it be supported by donations from the community.

+- [The Odin Project](https://www.theodinproject.com/) be a free online curriculum that be designed to teach web development.
+It be run by a community o' volunteers, and it be supported by donations from the community.

 #### Backend